Burlington, Vermont: Colleges and universities

-The University of Vermont (UVM) and Champlain College are located in this college town.
+The University of Vermont (UVM) and Champlain College are located in Burlington.
 The UVM Medical Center is home to one of the ten most selective medical schools in the U.S., the Robert Larner College of Medicine.
 The Community College of Vermont had a site located in Burlington until 2010 when a new building in the adjacent city of Winooski was constructed for the college.
 Saint Michael's College and a satellite campus of Southern New Hampshire University are in the neighboring town of Colchester.
 Vermont Technical College also has a satellite campus in nearby Williston.

 Media

 Newspapers and other publications

 Burlington is the media center of northern and central Vermont.
 It is served by: